-Calgary’s second oldest hotel building, the King Edward Hotel – affectionately known as ‘the King Eddy’ – is well on its way to fulfilling its destiny as the home of the National Music Centre (NMC).
+Calgary’s second oldest hotel building, the King Edward Hotel – affectionately known as ‘the King Eddy’ – has been resurrected as an integral component, and truly the catalyst, for the awe-inspiring Studio Bell, home of the National Music Centre in East Village.

 Built in phases between 1905 and 1910, the King Eddy emerged as one of Canada’s first blues bars in the early 1980s.
 Hosting legendary blues musicians like BB King, John Hammond, Pinetop Perkins and Otis Rush as well as Canadian rocker Bryan Adams, it gained a national reputation as ‘Home of the Blues’ until it closed its doors in 2004.

-In May 2008, following our national call for Expressions of Interest and a rigorous competitive process, CMLC selected a partner for the project: Cantos Music Foundation, whose vision is to incorporate the King Eddy into the 160,000 sq ft National Music Centre – an architectural icon that will straddle 4th Street SE.
+In May 2008, following our national call for Expressions of Interest and a rigorous competitive process, CMLC selected a partner for the project: Cantos Music Foundation, whose vision was to incorporate the King Eddy into the 160,000 sq ft National Music Centre, now known as Studio Bell – the architectural icon straddles 4th Street at 9th Avenue SE.
 CMLC also enabled the transaction of land for delivery of the NMC – a project valued at $168 million.
-For more information on the NMC, visit www.nmc.ca.
+For more information on Studio Bell and NMC visit www.studiobell.ca.